kayleecragg/kayleecragg/README.md

 🌱 Interests:

 - Automation and Machine Learning.
-- Astronomy and Astrophysics.

-💬 Reach me by email, discord or LinkedIn! kayleeanncragg@gmail.com | kaylee#0495 | www.linkedin.com/in/kayleecragg
+💬 Reach me by email, discord or LinkedIn! kayleeanncragg08@gmail.com | kaylee#0495 | www.linkedin.com/in/kayleecragg

 <!--
 **kayleecragg/kayleecragg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.